wso2/docs-is/en/docs/learn/configuring-multi-tenancy.md

 # Configuring Multi-Tenancy

+The goal of multitenancy is to maximize resource sharing by allowing multiple users (tenants) to log in and use a single server/cluster at the same time, in a tenant-isolated manner.
+For more information, see [Introduction to Multitenancy](../../administer/introduction-to-multitenancy)

 ## Scenario

 A taxi company called "Pickup" is expanding into the food delivery business and opening a new segment called "PickupEats".
 Pickup now has two separate business models; one for PickupEats and one for PickupTaxis.
 Employees and customers will still be using the same Pickup application for both services, but Pickup wishes to manage their users in two isolated environments and have different settings/policies for each.